1854 Cape Colony parliamentary election

-The first election for the Parliament of the Cape of Good Hope were held in 1854.
+The first election for the Parliament of the Cape of Good Hope was held in 1854.
 There were no clear party lines, however many representatives for Eastern electoral districts subscribed to a common programme which emphasised separation from the Cape Colony or moving the seat of colonial government eastward, a vagrancy law, or increasing the property qualification part of the franchise (which would have reduced the number of non-Whites able to vote).

 Electoral system

 Voting system

 The election was conducted on the basis of the multi-racial Cape Qualified Franchise: Cape residents qualified as voters based on a universal minimum level of property ownership, regardless of race.

 Elections to the upper house, the Cape Legislative Council, were conducted under a cumulative voting electoral system.
 This gave each voter several votes, which they could give to a single candidate, or split amongst several.
 This was justified by the Report from a Committee of the Board of Trade and Plantations on the basis that it would prevent any single group gaining a monopoly on power, as a minority voting in unison could ensure the return of their preferred candidate.
 The Cape Colony White population at the time was majority Boer, with British settlers forming a minority.
 The British Government had pushed for the franchise property qualification to be low, thereby extending the franchise to the non-white population, who it was believed were more likely to side with the British than the Boers.

 The population for the colony was estimated at 225,000 in 1853, with coloureds outnumbering whites by a ratio of 55:45.
 The ratio of registered voters however was heavily in favour of whites.